Can Dogs Eat Rice? The Benefits of Brown Versus White Rice for Dogs

 You will also want to practice an abundance of caution and select rice that is wholly organic and has not been grown anywhere that uses pesticides.

 Brown Versus White

 One of the biggest questions to consider when cooking rice for humans is whether to opt for brown or white rice, and that question carries over for dogs as well, as does the same distinguishing logic.

-White rice contains more starch, can be more appetizing for humans, and can be more easily digestible.
-Brown rice, on the other hand, is rawer, has a higher fiber content and retains more of its natural nutrients and vitamins, and is thus less digestible and more geared toward healthy living diets.
+White rice contains more starch, can be more appetizing for humans and can be more easily digestible.
+On the other hand, Brown rice is rawer, has higher fiber content and retains more of its natural nutrients and vitamins, and is thus less digestible and more geared toward healthy living diets.